-- 2.5.9 As the length of the road tunnel would be greater than 200m, lighting should be provided (BS5489-2:2003+A1:2008) for the total length of the tunnel from portal-to-portal and night time only lighting for 200m outside the portals at either end for each travel direction - 2.5.10 The tunnel interior lighting would need to operate both during the day and at night, with a higher level close to each portal during the day, to help a driver's eyes to adjust to/ from the bright natural daylight outside of the portals.
-The tunnel lighting would need to produce a lower light level at night, as the eyes of drivers approaching the tunnels would have adapted to night time light levels on the highway outside of the tunnel. - 2.5.11 The Parting Zone lighting may need to be extended beyond the required 200m (CIE88:2004 Section 5.3) from the tunnel portals, to allow for any maintenance/ exceptional load lay-bys being provided close to the tunnel entrances.
-This would allow drivers entering/ leaving the tunnel to see slow/ slower moving vehicles entering/ leaving the laybys outside the tunnel portals.
+- 2.5.8 As the length of the road tunnel would be greater than 200m, lighting should be provided (BS5489-2:2003+A1:2008) for the total length of the tunnel from portal-to-portal and night time only lighting for 200m outside the portals at either end for each travel direction. - 2.5.9 The tunnel interior lighting would need to operate both during the day and at night, with a higher level close to each portal during the day, to help a driver's eyes to adjust to/ from the bright natural daylight outside of the portals.
+The tunnel lighting would need to produce a lower light level at night, as the eyes of drivers approaching the tunnels would have adapted to night time light levels on the highway outside of the tunnel.

-2.5.12 In summary, Route 1 would need to be lit throughout as the existing route is already lit and due to the proximity of junctions.
-Routes 2, 3 and 4 would require lighting at the junctions, and at any tunnel and its approaches.
-It is possible that lighting would not be required on the links between junctions (including over any bridge crossing structure), subject to further detailed assessment at the next stage of scheme development.
+- 2.5.10 The Parting Zone lighting may need to be extended beyond the required 200m (CIE88:2004 Section 5.3) from the tunnel portals, to allow for any maintenance/ exceptional load lay-bys being provided close to the tunnel entrances.
+This would allow drivers entering/ leaving the tunnel to see slow/ slower moving vehicles entering/ leaving the laybys outside the tunnel portals. - 2.5.11 In summary, Route 1 would need to be lit throughout as the existing route is already lit and due to the proximity of junctions.
+Routes 3 and 4 would require lighting at the junctions, and at the tunnel and its approaches.
+It is possible that lighting would not be required on the links between junctions, subject to further detailed assessment at the next stage of scheme development.